wuzhengy/TAU/Republish.md

 ## Mutable data sync mode
 A node will control mutable data DHT put and get directly, running as synchronized tight coupling mode.
 A node will rely on referral to get intelligence for searching.
 ## Immutable data a-sync life cycle:
 * When nodes A want to get a immutable data with a key, A will always search local memory.
 If not found, A will put the key into mutable data item and publish the mutable request.
-A will then exit the life cycle to leave DHT engine to do DHT get and add into memory.
+A will then exit the life cycle to leave DHT engine to do DHT get and add into local memory.
 * When other peer B read a mutable item from request channel, if B has such hash immutable content locally, the B will re-publish the immutable content; if not, B will put public-key of requesting node A into own mutable referral component, the content part is nil, then publish it. <br><br>
 ```
 Everything relating to mutable data put/get and immutable data put is controled by application-self in sync mode; immutable get is controlled by TAU DHT middleware.